Alexis Tsipras: Second cabinet

 Syriza suffered a harsh defeat in the European election on 26 May 2019, losing to the opposition party New Democracy.
 Following the defeat, snap elections were called.

 Syriza was defeated in the 2019 legislative election, scoring 31.53% of votes and securing 86 seats in the Hellenic Parliament.
-Tsipras conceded defeat and resigned the following day.
+The party once again suffered defeat in the 2023 elections, both in May and June, in which their share of the vote collapsed drastically, ending up losing over one-third of the seats they had won four years prior.
+Tsipras conceded defeat and resigned four days after June elections, on 29 June.

-His first non-official biography has been written by Fabien Perrier. and by Topos in Greece.
+His first non-official biography has been written by Fabien Perrier and by Topos in Greece.